A regularization approach for an inverse source problem in elliptic systems from single Cauchy data: Conjugate gradient method and numerical test

-Then $g^\dag \in H^{1/2}_\diamond(\partial\Omega)$ in the equation \eqref{17-5-16ct3*} is defined as $g^\dag = \gamma \mathcal{N}_{f^\dag} j^\dag,$ where $\mathcal{N}_{f^\dag} j^\dag$ is the unique weak solution of \eqref{17-5-16ct1*}--\eqref{17-5-16ct2*}.
+Then $g^\dag \in H^{1/2}_\diamond(\partial\Omega)$ is defined as $g^\dag = \gamma \mathcal{N}_{f^\dag} j^\dag$.
 We mention that, to avoid a so-called inverse crime, we generate the given data on a finer grid than those used in the computations.
-For this purpose we first solve the problem \eqref{17-5-16ct1*}--\eqref{17-5-16ct2*} on the very fine grid with $\ell = 128$, and then use this numerical approximation as substitute for $(j^\dag,g^\dag)$ in our computational considerations below.
+For this purpose we first solve the problem \eqref{17-5-16ct1*} supplemented with the Neumann boundary condition in \eqref{17-5-16ct3*} on the very fine grid with $\ell = 128$, and then use this numerical approximation as substitute for $(j^\dag,g^\dag)$ in our computational considerations below.

 For observations with noise we assume that

 where $R_{j^\dag}$ and $R_{g^\dag}$ are $\partial M^{h_\ell}\times 1$-matrices of random numbers on the interval $(-1,1)$ which are generated by the MATLAB function ``rand'', and $\partial M^{h_\ell}$ is the number of boundary nodes of the triangulation $\mathcal{T}^{h_\ell}$.
 The measurement error is then computed as $\delta_\ell = \big\|j_{\delta_\ell} -j^\dag\big\|_{L^2(\partial\Omega)} + \big\|g_{\delta_\ell} -g^\dag\big\|_{L^2(\partial\Omega)}.$ To satisfy the condition $\delta_\ell\cdot\rho^{-1/2}_\ell\to 0$ as $\ell\to\infty$ in Theorem \ref{stability2} we below take $\theta_\ell = h_\ell \sqrt{\rho_\ell}$.